Neil Aspin: FC Halifax Town

 On 28 April 2009, Aspin was appointed manager of Northern Premier League Division One North club FC Halifax Town.
 In his first season with the "Shaymen", 2009–10, he led them to the Division One North title, winning the league with 100 points, with the team scoring 108 goals.
 He was named as Manager of the Month for September after his team secured six wins in seven games.
 He managed Halifax to back-to-back promotions as they secured the Northern Premier League Premier Division title with 98 points in the 2010–11 campaign, again scoring 108 goals.
-In his first two seasons the team had only lost six league games, allowing Aspin to pick up several Manager of the Month awards, as well as the Non League Paper Manager of the Year award.
+In his first two seasons, the team had only lost six league games, allowing Aspin to pick up several Manager of the Month awards, as well as the Non-League Paper Manager of the Year award.
 In August 2011 he sold Jamie Vardy to Fleetwood Town for an initial fee of £150,000, which later rose to around £500,000.
 He had signed Vardy from Stocksbridge Park Steels for £16,000 just over 12 months previously.

-After defeating Ashton United on penalties in the Peter Swales Shield, Aspin led his team to the FA Cup First Round for the first time in the club's brief history, where they lost at home to Charlton Athletic.
+After defeating Ashton United on penalties in the Peter Swales Shield, Aspin led his team to the FA Cup first round for the first time in the club's brief history, where they lost at home to Charlton Athletic.
 He was named as Manager of the Month for October 2011 after winning five of their six games.
-However a third consecutive promotion eluded him in the 2011–12 season; Halifax secured a play-off place with a third-place finish, but were beaten 3–2 on aggregate by Gainsborough Trinity at the semi-final stage.
-Aspin went on to say that "we deserved to win the game today there is no question about that.
+However, a third consecutive promotion eluded him in the 2011–12 season; Halifax secured a play-off place with a third-place finish, but were beaten 3–2 on aggregate by Gainsborough Trinity at the semi-final stage.
+Aspin went on to say "we deserved to win the game today there is no question about that.
 We had more possession, more shots on goal, more corners, hit the woodwork twice and we dominated play.
 However, if you don't score in football, unfortunately you don't win matches and it wasn't to be.
 You need some luck to win the play-offs and we didn't get it."
 Aspin picked up another Manager of the Month award after Halifax scored 14 goals in their two league and two FA Cup matches in November 2012.
-Halifax secured a play-off spot at the end of the 2012–13 season, and won a third successive promotion with a 1–0 victory over Brackley Town.
+Halifax secured a play-off spot at the end of the 2012–13 season, and won a third-successive promotion with a 1–0 victory over Brackley Town.
 He also added the West Riding County Cup to the club's trophy cabinet with a 1–0 victory over Guiseley.